 While they do appear to look similar, there are key differences between the two giant reptiles.
 The American crocodile differs significantly from its fearsome relative located in Australia and Africa.
 Rather, the American crocodile is docile and keep to themselves.
 The American crocodile tends to live in the saltwater and brackish water areas of the Everglades.
 Their skin is typically white or gray, and their snout is long and narrow.
 While some American alligators have been spotted at 18 to 20 feet, most grow anywhere between 10 and 14 feet.
 The American crocodile will typically avoid human contact and will run away and splash about as you approach.
 People typically interpret this as anger, however, this is their natural reaction when scared.

-When onboard your Everglades airboat tour, you’ll find that the American alligator reigns supreme throughout the Everglades.
+While onboard your Everglades airboat tour, you’ll find that the American alligator reigns supreme throughout the Everglades.
 Alligators are typically smaller than crocodiles.
 The male can reach 10 to 13 feet.
 Most, however, fall within the 6 to 8-foot range.
 Alligators are usually green with a yellowish underbelly.
 They have a short and broad snout.
 While there is only an estimated number of roughly 1,000 crocodiles, there are over 200,000 alligators in the Everglades and 1,500,000 throughout Florida.
 With Airboat Tours Fort Lauderdale, your chance of sighting an alligator is far higher than a crocodile.
-Remember to keep your eyes open at all times.
-Sometimes they tend to hide and camouflage with the environment.
-Our captain will always make sure you can spot them if they are close-by.
+Remember to keep your eyes open at all times!

 Seeing Alligators and Crocodiles on An Everglades Airboat Tour